 See also Performance for information on sequential performance in Racket.
 Racket also provides threads for concurrency, but threads do not provide parallelism; see Concurrency and Synchronization for more information.

 The racket/future library provides support for performance improvement through parallelism with futures and the future and touch functions.
 The level of parallelism available from those constructs, however, is limited by several factors, and the current implementation is best suited to numerical tasks.
+The caveats in Performance in DrRacket also apply to futures; notably, the debugging instrumentation currently defeats futures.

 Other functions, such as thread, support the creation of reliably concurrent tasks.
 However, threads never run truly in parallel, even if the hardware and operating system support parallelism.